Policyholder vs Insured vs Named Driver: Understanding the Difference

 Additional Insured

 An additional insured is typically a non-driver party — such as a lender, leasing company, or co-owner of the vehicle — who is added to the policy to protect their financial interest.
-For example, if you're financing your car, your lender is almost always listed as an additional insured.
+For example, if you're financing your car, your lender is almost always listed as an additional insured or additional interest.

 Key things to know about additional insureds: